-Using our tracing feature you can take one of your rides, or a route with no cuesheet, and use it as a template to generate a route, complete with a cuesheet and copies of the photos you took along the way.
+Using our tracing feature you can take one of your rides, or a route with no cuesheet, and use it as a template to generate a complete route with a cuesheet and copies of the photos you took along the way.
 Your original ride will remain unchanged, the new route is a copy of the original with the added bonus of turn by turn directions.
-A great way to share your adventure with a friend who might benefit from some navigational help.

 - While viewing any ride or route on the website, look in the right side panel, scroll down and select COPY TO MY ROUTES.

 - After clicking copy, you will be given the option to copy the route with our without photos (if the ride has photos associated with it).
 To keep the photos, make sure to click COPY WITH PHOTOS.
 This will create a copy of your route that you will be able to edit, while preserving the original ride for your records.

 - Now the fun part!
-Trace the route by clicking along the greyed path.
-Be careful to avoid clicking on the intersections, this can cause oddities on the cuesheet.
-Instead, just click after any intersection, our routing services are fairly smart and will know where you intend to go.
+Trace the route by clicking along the grey path.
+Be careful to avoid clicking on intersections, as this can cause oddities on the cuesheet.
+Click after any intersection; our routing services are fairly smart and will know where you intend to go.

 - Make sure to check your cue sheet!
 For more detailed route planning help read our route planner help article.

 - After you’ve traced the entire route.
 Click SAVE at the top of the left side panel.

-- A pop-up will prompt you to update the name, description, and other details about the route and click Save to preserve the photos and original route.
+- A pop-up will prompt you to update the name, description, and other details for the route and click SAVEto preserve the photos and original route.

 - After it has been saved, a pop-up will appear alerting you your route has been saved.
-Click VIEW YOUR ROUTE.
+Click VIEW YOUR ROUTE to check it out.